vivaria/edisonrul.ing/docs/source/cards/gandora-the-dragon-of-destruction.md

-# GANDORA THE DRAGON OF DESTRUCTION
+# Gandora The Dragon Of Destruction

 > Ⓒ This card cannot be Special Summoned. ① You can pay half your Life Points to destroy and remove from play all other cards on the field.
 This card gains 300 ATK for each card destroyed this way. ② This card is sent to the Graveyard during the End Phase of the turn it was Summoned.